 You can select any wave on its own, or combine any two.
 The combination works by making a single cycle into two cycles, with waveform one making the first cycle and waveform two making the second.
 Discounting duplicate combinations, there are 33 possible waveforms- again, a lot of flexibility.

+5. Filter (kind of!)
 The next step is the Digitally Controlled Wave-shaper (DCW).
 This works effectively like a filter, except that the only way to control it is via the envelope generator.
 There is no global cutoff setting, apart from whatever levels you choose in the envelope.
 At level of 0 it is “closed”, and a sine wave is produced.
 It’s easy to set the envelope to sweep smoothly from 0 to the maximum value of 99, and get the standard analogue filter sweep sound that was very difficult to achieve on the DX7.

 For the waveforms with broad spectra, such as the sawtooth or square, the sound of the wave-shaper is very close to that of an analogue lowpass filter.
 For the waveforms with narrow spectra, like the so-called ringing (resonant) waveforms, the frequency of the ring increases as the wave-shaper opens, just like a resonant or bandpass filter.
 The CZ is actually carrying out time-domain processing, but as far as our ears are concerned it’s all in the frequency domain.
 The waveforms Casio chose are a very clever way of using minuscule DSP power to simulate different types of analogue filter.
 The distinct advantage over Yamaha’s FM that you can readily hear the effects of changing the waveform or the envelopes.
 Moreover, none of the parameters interact, e.g. if you change the pitch envelope, the waveform and amplitude envelopes remain the same.
 This makes it a much more manageable system than FM- you can mess around and get good results in time, or you can apply some theory and get excellent results very quickly- very much like a good analogue synth.
 Casio’s approach doesn’t give the perfect model of a typical analogue synth, but it has enough quirks to make it worthwhile in its own right, and retains the overall feel that makes subtractive synthesis so popular.

 Additional features Talking of quirks, the ring modulator is quite interesting.
 In the same way that the DCW doesn’t quite sound like a filter, the ring mod sounds rather odd too if you’re used to analogue ones.
 And it’s not simply a logic NAND gate- there’s more complex mathematics involved.
 In fact, there are 3 different types of ring mod available if you use the Inside CZ SoundDiver profile from the Sealed website.
 Nonetheless, the CZ is strong on all types of clangorous bell sounds.
 Another useful quirk is that the two lines sometimes do not trigger perfectly simultaneously, so just layering Line one against itself (setting line select to Line 1+1′) can occasionally cause pleasant random phasing.
 All these little design flaws add up to make a synth in which the whole is greater than the sum of its parts, just like any other classic instrument.

 Portamento and chorus All the CZs feature polyphonic and monophonic portamento.
 It’s the constant rate type which some players love and some hate (the VZ series improved this by allowing you to choose between constant rate or constant time) and all the CZs store this as a global setting, except the CZ-1, which can store it in one of 64 “combinations” (i.e. performance).
 This is an extra layer in the patch hierarchy, allowing storage of layers, splits and multitimbral performances.
 In solo mode it’s last note priority- again, some players favour this.
 The CZ-3000, 5000 and CZ-1 featured a noisy built in chorus effect which only had a depth control.
 It sounds pleasant enough and softens the sound nicely, but it’s easily beaten by any of the Roland units.
 The CZ-1 also stored chorus on/ off (but not depth amount) as part of a combination.

 MIDI functionality Back in 1984 the CZ’s ability to play four different sounds simultaneously was a big deal.
 The CZ-101 and its sister CZ-1000 were the second ever multitimbral synthesisers- the first being the Sequential Circuits Six Trak (from the same year).
 Even though they are up to 8 note polyphonic, the 101 and 1000 are restricted to 4 notes in multimode, each part is monophonic, and chosen channels must be sequential.
 A further limitation was the lack of separate outputs.
 The CZ-1 was a step up with two separate outputs, but retained the restriction of manual note assignment.
 The notes were not dynamically shared across the parts- you had to decide how many notes each part needed from a maximum of eight.
 But at least the CZ-1 is polyphonic in multimode!

 Casio sequencer The CZ-5000 is the only instrument in the range featuring a sequencer.
 It is the equivalent of two Casio SZ-1 sequencers.
 By today’s standards it’s basic, but very easy to use.
 The step programming is certainly worthy of note.
 There are dedicated buttons for note durations and rests.
 Phrases of different lengths can be programmed on each track, then looped.
 With a mute button for each track, it’s very easy to create interesting polyrhythmic music on the fly.
 It can also record velocity from an external keyboard.
 The memory capacity can be up to 7200 notes assuming you don’t use any controller data.
 Only one “song” at a time can be held in memory.
 Storage is to data cassette, which was slow but reliable.
 Sys-Ex can be used if you have a computer based librarian capable of making the necessary dump request.
 Used in combination with a more modern sequencer it can be quite a creative tool.
 Interestingly, the sequencer-less CZ-3000 goes for about the same money today as the CZ-5000.

 Other useful things The RA-3 RAM cartridge can be used to expand the 101 and 1000’s total memory to 32 user locations.
 The same cartridge will hold 32 sounds on the 5000 and 3000, but unfortunately these cannot be accessed directly.
 Instead, the cartridge sounds have to be loaded into internal RAM, so you’re still limited to 32 locations.
 The CZ-1 has 64 locations internally and in addition can access the 32 locations on the RA-3, but without the patch names, velocity or aftertouch data.
 The rare RA-5 cartridge had 64 locations and is fully compatible with the CZ-1.

 The CZs have a pretty good MIDI implementation for the time, and consequently are well supported by modern editor librarians.
 I used to store my CZ-5000 patches on a freeware Mac program called CZ librarian 3.0.
 Later I upgraded to Opcode’s Galaxy.
 Thankfully, CZ Librarian used the same file format, so even today I still have all my old sounds easily accessible.